-St Martin’s Church was built in 1960 and is a modern church with good facilities, including an uplifting worship space, a large Hall, good kitchen and dining room, a Day Centre for senior citizens and a quiet garden.
+St Martin’s Church was built in 1960 as an extension to a small meeting hall erected in the 1930s.
+It is a modern church with great facilities, including a large uplifting worship space, a large hall, two fully equipped kitchens – in combination with a dining room and a lounge, and a spacious quiet garden.
 But it is so much more than a building.

-St Martin’s is also part of God’s worldwide Church and so welcomes all fellow Christians from any other denomination or stream as brothers and sisters in the Lord.
-Locally we share in the Romsey Town Churches holding fraternal meetings, united services termly, and working together on projects.
+St Martin’s is part of God’s worldwide Church and so welcomes all fellow Christians from any other denomination or stream as brothers and sisters in the Lord.
+Locally we share in the Romsey Town Churches holding fraternal meetings and working together on projects.
 Globally we have always supported and sent people to share in the wider work of the Kingdom of God.
-At present members are working in East Asia, Indonesia, Thailand and the UK.
+At present members are working in East Asia, Indonesia, and the UK.